Copyright 2025-2026 Thousand Brains Project

 Returns the features in the patch, and True if the surface normal

-or principal curvature directions were ill-defined.
+and principal curvature directions are well-defined.

 Returns: